memfault/interrupt/about.md

 file](https://github.com/memfault/interrupt/blob/master/License.md) for
 more information.

-The Interrupt blog is based on a the [Emerald](https://github.com/KingFelix/emerald) Jekyll template originally authored by [Jacopo Rabolini](www.jacoporabolini).
+The Interrupt blog is based on the [Emerald](https://github.com/KingFelix/emerald) Jekyll template originally authored by [Jacopo Rabolini](www.jacoporabolini).